A Bookmark to Temporarily Disable your Pi-hole26 Jun 2020

 one using the form below!
 You’ll need the IP address of your own Pi-hole (on

-your local network).
-You’ll also need the webpassword, which you can get by
+the webpassword, which you can get by running

-default disable duration of 30s to be good, but you can adjust that as well
+a good default duration for it to be disabled, but you can adjust that as

 right-clicking it) and you’re done!